Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Form of the function and mean-field renormalization factors

 In a similar manner, the other averages appearing in Eq.~\bref{eq:W-averages} can also be calculated.
-To provide one more example, we show explicitly here how to calculate the last term, $\langle \hat n_{i\sigma} \hat n_{j\sigma'} \rangle$, requiring perhaps the most non-trivial calculations, and rarely discussed in the literature.
-To abbreviate the length of the expressions, we assume here for moment, that we are interested only in AF order.
+To provide one more example, we show here explicitly how to calculate the last term, $\langle \hat n_{i\sigma} \hat n_{j\sigma'} \rangle$, requiring perhaps the most non-trivial calculations rarely discussed in the literature.
+To abbreviate the length of the expressions, we assume here for a moment, that we are interested only in the AF order.
 The generalization to the case of CDW order (or others) is not difficult and it can be left to the Reader.
-Note that assuming AF ordering requires that $n_\sigma$ on A sublattice is equal to $n_{\bar\sigma}$ on the B sublattice. \begin{widetext} In such a case,
+Note that in the simplest two-sublattice AF ordering it is required that $n_\sigma$ on A sublattice is equal to $n_{\bar\sigma}$ on the B sublattice.
+In such a case,

 where